nards-it/nards-db-backup/README.md

 - Docker (optional, for containerized deployment)
 - Python 3.9
-- MySQL or PostGIS database
+- MySQL, PostgreSQL or PostGIS database

 ### Build using Docker